cosmic-plus/js-oc-multisig/README.md

 Stellar Foundation may actually patch their software in a way that may prevent this library to work.

-If oc-multisig gets the greenlight the beta release would be announced on [Galactic Talk](https://galactictalk.com).
+If oc-multisig gets the greenlight the beta release will be announced on [Galactic Talk](https://galactictalk.com).

 ## Install